A Guide to Midtown Omaha

 Since it first broke ground, Aksarben Village has been slowly growing into a business and entertainment destination.
-Many businesses have found a home here including Pacific Life, Microsoft, Blue Cross Blue Shield of Nebraska, DLR Group, HDR, and more.
+Many businesses have found a home here including Pacific Life, Microsoft, Blue Cross and Blue Shield of Nebraska, DLR Group, HDR, and more.

 And just to the south of Aksarben Village is Baxter Arena, the sports home of the University of Nebraska – Omaha.
 You can see the hockey, basketball, and volleyball teams play there.
 And UNO just recently opened a brand new baseball-softball complex next to the arena.

 Just to the north of Aksarben Village is UNO’s Scott Campus.
 This area has exploded over the past 10 years and features a lot of on-campus housing as well buildings for the school’s business and engineering programs.

 As you venture outside Aksarben Village, you will encounter homes that were built between 1920-1950.